bazel-ios/rules_ios/README.md

 ![](https://github.com/ob/rules_ios/workflows/master/badge.svg)

+> :warning: **This is alpha software.** We are developing these rules in the open so you should only use them if you know what you are doing and are willing to help develop them.

 These rules provide some macros and rules that make it easier to build iOS application with Bazel.
 The heavy lifting of compiling, and packaging is still done by the existing